Cloud Translation Blog

 Compliance, Security & Confidentiality

 Does your organization (or your clients) need to adhere to strict data compliance laws due to the industry in which it operates?
-You should look for localization software that meets specific mandates such as GDPR (EU General Data Protection Regulation), HIPAA (Health Insurance Portability and Accountability Act), or SOX (Sarbanes Oxley).
+You should look for localization software that meets specific mandates such as GDPR (EU General Data Protection Regulation) or HIPAA (Health Insurance Portability and Accountability Act).

-Along with this, you should opt for software that includes strong security measures to reduce your risk of a data breach.
-Look for two-step authentication, encrypted file storage, SSL certification and PCI-compliant payment processing.
+Along with this, you should opt for software that includes enterprise-level security measures to reduce your risk of a data breach.
+Look for two-step authentication, encrypted file storage at rest, in use and in transit via AWS, SSL certification and PCI-compliant payment processing.
 You want software that has passed a third-party security audit.

 What’s more, your data and personal information should never be shared with third parties, nor should it be indexed or stored for anyone’s use but your company’s.
 Look for a “no return” policy to be included with your software solution.